jmcuestasb/exsis-blockchain-esp/source.md

     }
   </code></pre>
 </section>

-V:
+H:
-### Some Code
+### Some code
+This snippet of process_msg() receives all websocket messages (code found in app.js).
+It will detect what type of ws (websocket) message was sent.
 From: /utils/websocket_server_side.js
-This snippet of process_msg() receives all websocket messages (code found in app.js).
-It will detect what type of ws (websocket) message was sent:

 <section>
   <pre><code data-trim>
     //process web socket messages